-- Local Authorities and their partners should utilise validated screening tools to identify the large number of parents who are non-dependent substance misusers - Non-dependent and dependent substance misusing parents should receive an intervention that is proportionate to the level of substance misuse - Local Authorities and their partners should provide a brief intervention to parents with increased risk substance misuse that has been adapted for a parent population - Local Authorities and their partners should provide extended intervention to high risk substance misusing parents.
-The extended intervention should examine the impact of parental substance misuse upon the parent, child and family unit.
-An intervention that seeks to develop motivation based the benefits of behaviour change for the family is most likely to bring about positive change in substance misusing parents.
+- Validated screening tools may assist Local Authorities and their partners to identify the large number of parents who are non-dependent substance misusers - Non-dependent and dependent substance misusing parents are most likely to benefit from an intervention that is proportionate to the level of substance misuse - The evidence base for brief alcohol interventions is robust however, this has not been evaluated within a parent population.
+It is likely that such interventions will need to be adapted for a parent population - An extended intervention is most likely to be suitable for high risk substance misusing parents.
+This intervention may include discussing the impact of parental substance misuse upon the parent, child and family unit.
+An intervention that seeks to develop motivation based upon the benefits of behaviour change for the family is most likely to bring about positive change in substance misusing parents.